I Did Something Bad: Composition

 Swift wrote "I Did Something Bad" with its producers, Max Martin and Shellback.
 The song has a length of three minutes and fifty-eight seconds.
 Swift initially developed the track on a piano; in an interview with iHeartRadio, Swift explained that the idea for the production came to her in a dream.
 She described the concept to Martin, who used Swift's voice and pitched it down to create the desired effect in the post-chorus.
 The track was engineered at MXM Studios in Los Angeles and Stockholm.
 It was mixed at Mixstar Studios in Virginia Beach, Virginia, and mastered at Sterling Sound Studios in New York City.

 "I Did Something Bad" was described by Billboard as "electro-trap".
 Rolling Stone critic Rob Sheffield characterized it as 1990s grunge, a sound that recalls the music of Eddie Vedder and Scott Weiland.
 Hannah Mylrae from NME, meanwhile, called it an EDM cut with a dubstep-tinged refrain.
 The song is accompanied by a maximalist electronic production, backed by a stomping beat, pulsing synthesizers, manipulated vocals, and an Auto-Tune-modified bridge.

 For the lyrics, Swift took inspiration from the season seven finale episode "The Dragon and the Wolf" of the fantasy series Game of Thrones, in which the sisters Sansa and Arya Stark together plot a scheme to murder Littlefinger for his treachery.
 Media publications interpreted "I Did Something Bad" as Swift's answer to the tumultuous media scrutiny on her personal life and celebrity, affected by the publicized disputes and relationships with other celebrities.
 In the song, Swift portrays a self-confident character who is unapologetic for her success and defies her detractors.
 She tells a man who crossed her, "I don't regret it one bit / 'cause he had it coming."
 She also hints that strong women often get chastised by society: "They're burning all the witches, even if you aren't one / Go ahead and light me up."
 Despite not being listed as explicit on digital and streaming versions of the song, the lyric "If a man talks shit then I owe him nothing" marks Swift's first lyric in which she uses profanity.
+When Reputation was re-released on Apple Music in Dolby Atmos in December 2025, the lyric "I don't regret it one bit, cause he had it coming" was changed to "And if he calls me a bitch, then he had it coming."